gsaukov/cln-task-manager/README.md

 Task-manager in an application that is intended to allow users create, easily manage and execute tasks of two kind: ProjectGeneration and Counter.
 Task-manager was deeply analysed and reengineered from an existing platform, inheriting all its core features and interfaces expanding it with new capabilities and technologies.
-Challenge application was developed under influence of following factors:
+Application was developed under influence of following factors:
-* Clean, homogenous, maintainable code .
+* Clean, homogenous, maintainable code<sup>*</sup>.
 * Full testing coverage.
 * Cloud deployment readiness.